 You can also freeze this cake, but do so unglazed.
 Wrap your cooled loaf tightly in plastic wrap and freeze for up to 3 months.
 You can freeze the whole loaf or individual slices.
 Prepare your glaze after you’ve thawed the loaf and add it when you’re ready to enjoy.

 You can find blood oranges at most conventional grocery stores December through April.
-Although blood oranges are the star of the show, if you can’t find them, you can substitute navel oranges for a similar cake.
+Although blood oranges are the star of the show, if you can’t find them, you can substitute regular oranges for a similar cake.

-I like the simple elegance of the bare cake with white, zest speckled frosting, but if you’d like to jazz it up, I suggest adding additional zest over top, candied orange peel, or candied nuts.
+I like the simple elegance of the bare cake with white, zest speckled frosting, but if you’d like to jazz it up, I suggest adding additional zest over top, candied orange segments, or candied nuts.

 More Recipes You’ll Love

 Love this recipe?
-Please leave a 5-star 🌟🌟🌟🌟🌟rating in the recipe card below & if you really like the recipe consider leaving a comment further down.
+Please leave a 5-star 🌟🌟🌟🌟🌟 rating and comment in the recipe card below.
 Thanks for visiting!

 Blood Orange Olive Oil Cake